Review 735: Wicked

 Based on the musical Wicked by Stephen Schwartz and Winnie Holzman and the novel of the same name by Gregory Maguire; In the land of Oz, Elphaba (Cynthia Erivo) is a young, misunderstood woman because of her unusual green skin who has yet to discover her true power, forges an unlikely friendship with Glinda (Ariana Grande) who has yet to discover her true heart when they meet as students at Shiz University.
 Following an encounter with the Wizard of Oz (Jeff Goldblum), their friendship reaches a crossroads and their lives take different paths.

-The friendship that develops between Elphaba and Glenda is the emotional core of the film: We know as an audience that Elphaba and Glinda's adventures in Oz will ultimately see them become Glinda the Good Witch and the Wicked Witch of the West.
+The friendship that develops between Elphaba and Glinda is the emotional core of the film: We know as an audience that Elphaba and Glinda's adventures in Oz will ultimately see them become Glinda the Good Witch and the Wicked Witch of the West.
+They're chalk and cheese; starting off as rivals but eventually they become friends. is what make them such a great double act.

-Jonathan Bailey from Netflix's Bridgeton is playing Fiyero Tgelaar
+Jonathan Bailey from Netflix's Bridgeton is fantastic playing Fiyero Tgelaar who looks like a dashing Disney prince brought to life

 Comments